 There is some violence in this movie including:

 - Characters talk about women being murdered (nothing is actually shown).

 - Sid dies in a car crash (nothing actually shown).

-- Sondra interviews an actor called Michael Tinsley, who plies her with alcohol.
-Vivian later asks her how the sex was, but Sondra can’t remember because she was too drunk.
+- Sondra goes to interview an actor called Michael Tinsley who plies her with alcohol.
+Vivian later asks her how the sex was but Sondra can’t remember because she was too drunk.
 Vivian says she wouldn’t mind a roll in the hay with Michael Tinsley.

 - Sid says Sondra has a problem with promiscuity.